 Tufaro has been a strong supporter of efforts by the Roland Park Community Foundation to buy 20 acres from the Baltimore Country Club and turn that land into a public green space called Hillside Park.
 The park officially opened to the public last fall, across Falls Road from Baltimore Polytechnic Institute and Western High School.

 Tufaro said on Tuesday that he believes the Potts and Callahan properties shouldn’t be used for commercial development.
-He said he would like to see it become public parkland.
+He said he would like to see it become public open space.

 “I’m not sure why we need more development in that location,” he said.
 “It’s a mystery to me, and I think that’s one of the discussions everybody should have about it.”

-Others said they would support some degree of commercial development, as a way of drawing people.
-One audience member suggested an amphitheater for concerts, with the sloping hillside as a natural backdrop.
+Others said they would support some degree of commercial development, as a way of drawing people to the area.
+One audience member suggested a small amphitheater for music, with the sloping hillside as a natural backdrop.

 Remington resident Bill Cunningham said the community needs more residents to help support small businesses in the area.
 “We need more population in order to keep this fabulous growth that has occurred here.”

-“Yes, this should be a predominantly incredible, lush, green, water-oasis space, but I don’t think we should have nothing else going on there,” said Blanchard, a Baltimore City Council member.
+“Yes, this should be a predominantly incredible, lush, green, water-oasis space,” he said, “but I don’t think we should have nothing else going on there.”

 Other audience members suggested uncovering portions of the Jones Falls waterway that have been covered over in the past.